Orbital Hall effect from orbital magnetic moments of Bloch states: the role of a new correction term: Deriving the formula for the orbital magnetic moment of Bloch states

 \subsection{OMM from matrix elements of ${\bf \hat{r}}$ and ${\bf \hat{v}}$ operators}

 We now evaluate Eq. (\ref{mPhys}) by explicitly computing the matrix elements of the quantum-mechanical position and velocity operators in Bloch states.
 This calculation must be performed consistently with the identity introduced in the previous subsection.
-The matrix element of the quantum-mechanical position operator between two non-degenerate Bloch states is written as follows:
+The matrix element of the quantum-mechanical position operator between two non-degenerate Bloch states is written as follows \footnote{Eq. (\ref{rnnl}) should not be over-interpreted as the crystal-momentum representation of the position operator, whose correct formulation has been sought for a long time \cite{Blount1962, Resta1998} and still generates debate \cite{Si2025}.
+Instead, it should be seen as an expression consistent with Eq.(\ref{I1Ket}), as proved in the Appendix \ref{AppA}, with the latter being compatible with the covariant derivative of eigenstates.}:

 An analogous expression was introduced in Ref. \cite{Blount1962} and has been widely used in the literature \cite{BhowalVignale, SunVignale-2024-OrbitalMagnetoresistance}.
 The consistency between Eq. (\ref{rnnl}) and the identity of Eq. (\ref{I1Ket}) is demonstrated in Appendix \ref{AppA}.
 Once again, the Berry connection term plays an important role in the OMM matrix elements involving non-degenerate states.